rapidsai/cudf/docs/cudf/source/developer_guide/library_design.md

 Copy-on-write (COW) is designed to reduce memory footprint on GPUs.
 With this feature, a copy (`.copy(deep=False)`) is only really made whenever there is a write operation on a column.
+It is first recommended to see the public usage [here](copy-on-write-user-doc) of this functionality before reading through the internals below.

 The core copy-on-write implementation relies on the `CopyOnWriteBuffer` class.
 This class stores the pointer to the device memory and size.
-With the help of `CopyOnWriteBuffer.ptr` and `CopyOnWriteBuffer.size` we generate [weak references](https://docs.python.org/3/library/weakref.html) of `CopyOnWriteBuffer` and store it in `CopyOnWriteBuffer._instances`.
+With the help of `CopyOnWriteBuffer.ptr` we generate [weak references](https://docs.python.org/3/library/weakref.html) of `CopyOnWriteBuffer` and store it in `CopyOnWriteBuffer._instances`.
-This is a mapping from `(ptr, size)` keys to `WeakSet`s containing references to `CopyOnWriterBuffer` objects.
-This means all the new `CopyOnWriteBuffer`s that are created map to the same key in `CopyOnWriteBuffer._instances` if they have same `.ptr` & `.size` i.e., if they are all pointing to the same device memory.
+This is a mapping from `ptr` keys to `WeakSet`s containing references to `CopyOnWriterBuffer` objects.
+This means all the new `CopyOnWriteBuffer`s that are created map to the same key in `CopyOnWriteBuffer._instances` if they have same `.ptr` i.e., if they are all pointing to the same device memory.

 When the cudf option `"copy_on_write"` is `True`, `as_buffer` will always return a `CopyOnWriteBuffer`.
 This class contains all the